robitex/barracuda/README.md

 - Code 39
 - Code 128
 - Interleaved 2 of 5
-- EAN family (EAN8, EAN13, and the add-ons EAN5 and EAN2)
+- EAN family (ISBN, EAN8, EAN13, and the add-ons EAN5 and EAN2)

 Other 1D encoding symbology will be added to the project, then it will be the turn of 2D barcode types like Datamatrix, QRCode or PDF417.